A Survey of Knowledge Tracing: Models, Variants, and Applications: Overview

 \subsection{Problem Definition}

-In an online learning system, suppose there exist a set of students $\mathbb{S}$ and a set of exercises $\mathbb{E}$, where different students are asked to answer different exercises in order to achieve mastery of related knowledge.
-Each exercise is related to specific Knowledge Concepts (KCs; e.g., \emph{multiplication} and \emph{friction}), which represents the basic unit of knowledge content.
-Generally speaking, the name given to the knowledge content differs across online learning platforms, for instance, it is named \emph{skill} in ASSISTments \citep{4967564}.
+In an online learning system, supposing there exists a set of students $\mathbb{S}$ and a set of exercises $\mathbb{E}$. {Each exercise is related to specific Knowledge Concepts (KCs).
+Generally, the name given to the knowledge related to exercises differs across online learning platforms.
+For instance, it is named \emph{skill} in ASSISTments \citep{4967564}.
 To promote better understanding, we refer to these uniformly as knowledge concepts throughout this paper, and denote the set of all KCs as $\mathbb{KC}$.
-Besides, $M$ and $K$ are used to represent the total number of different exercises and KCs, respectively.
-The learning sequence of a student is represented as $\bm{X} = \{(e_1, a_1, r_1), (e_2, a_2, r_2), ..., (e_t, a_t, r_t), ..., (e_N, a_N, r_N)\}$, where the tuple $(e_t, a_t, r_t)$ represents the learning interaction of this student at the $t-$th time step, $e_t$ represents the exercise answered by the student, $a_t$ represents the correctness label (i.e., with 1 for correct and 0 for incorrect answers), $r_t$ stands for the side information recorded in this learning interaction, and $N$ is the sequence length of the learning interaction.
+Moreover, $M$ and $K$ are respectively used to represent the total number of exercises and KCs.
+Students are asked to answer different exercises in order to achieve mastery of the related knowledge.} Therefore, the learning sequence of a student can be formulated as $\bm{X} = \{([e_1, k_{e_1}], a_1, r_1), ([e_2, k_{e_2}], a_2, r_2), ..., ([e_t, k_{e_t}], a_t, r_t), ..., \\([e_N, k_{e_N}], a_N, r_N)\}$, where the tuple $([e_t, k_{e_t}], a_t, r_t)$ represents the learning interaction at the $t-$th time step, $e_t$ represents the exercise, $k_{e_t}$ represents the exercise's related KCs, $a_t$ represents the correctness label (i.e., with 1 for correct and 0 for incorrect answers), $r_t$ stands for the side information recorded in this learning interaction, and $N$ is the length of the learning sequence.
 The research problem of knowledge tracing can thus be defined as follows:

-\emph{Given the sequence of students' learning interactions in online learning systems, knowledge tracing aims to monitor students' changing knowledge states during the learning process and accurately predict their performance on future exercises; this information can be further applied to individualize students' learning schemes in order to maximize their learning efficiency.}
+\textbf{Given sequences of learning interactions in online learning systems, knowledge tracing aims to monitor students' evolving knowledge states during the learning process and predict their performance on future exercises.
+The measured knowledge states can be further applied to individualize students' learning schemes in order to maximize their learning efficiency.}

+Some recent works directly regarded the KT task as student performance prediction, without considering students' knowledge states \citep{vaswani2017attention, SKVMN_plus, SAINT_plus}.
+We agree that predicting student performance is of great significance, as it is now {the best way} to evaluate the quality of the knowledge state traced by KT models.
+However, we have to point out that KT focuses more on students' knowledge states, especially their interpretability and rationality, which is related to the students' acceptance of the conclusions given based on the KT model \citep{9950313, 10093075}.